Kunlong1994/lab3/Lab-#2.md

 For now, we will just upload prebuilt code.

-In the `distant-pictures` directory there is a `ArduinoCode` directory that is where the Arduino examples for this assignment are.
+The Arduino code for this assignment is in the `distant-pictures/ArduinoCode` directory.
 Let's change directories and list the contents.

 ```shell
 pi@ixe05 ~ $ cd ~/distant-pictures/ArduinoCode